ysugimoto/ginger/README.md

 ginger api invoke --path [endpoint path]
 ```

-`ginger` name `API Gateway` endpoint URL, and send HTTP request to it.
+`ginger` makes `API Gateway` endpoint URL and send HTTP request to it.
 You can see a response in your terminal.

 ## License